 Gettysburg College owns and leases many buildings which are used for housing, education, administration and operation support.
 The college has provided fire extinguishers throughout the campus facilities to protect the community and to reduce property damage.
 It also complies with state and federal code requirements as well.
 NFPA 10 Standards require each extinguisher to be visually inspected monthly and annual service check done.
 Public Safety Services of Gettysburg College has been assigned the responsibility of conducting the monthly visual and the annual service checks.

-The Life Safety Coordinator will maintain an inventory of all fire extinguishers owned by the college.
+The manager will maintain an inventory of all fire extinguishers owned by the college.
 This inventory should include a type count by building.
 This inventory should be updated every month.
 All extinguishers have a bar code to identify each extinguisher on campus.
 A bar code reader is used to conduct the monthly inspections and a complete inventory in maintained of all extinguishers.
-The Life Safety Coordinator is responsible for the monthly inspections and documentation of those inspections as well as maintaining the inventory.
+The manager is responsible for the monthly inspections and documentation of those inspections as well as maintaining the inventory.

 Every year all fire extinguishers need to be checked for hydro testing.
 Hydro testing is done because a fire extinguisher is a pressure cylinder and any weak points could prove the extinguisher useless.
 Every extinguisher has a hydro test date and needs to be returned every five to 6 years depending on the type of extinguisher.
 Water and Carbon Dioxide Extinguishers are checked every five years and dry chemical extinguisher checked every six years.
 The officer will remove from service any extinguisher that has an expired date on it or is damaged to the point that it may not pass a hydro test.

 Any extinguisher discharged or missing during the monthly inspection will be replaced and reported as mentioned above.
 When an officer completes their annual service check, the monthly sheet will have that building highlighted by the officer.
 Annual testing can be completed any time during the year.